zarigata/PROJETO-FEVERDUCATION/project.md

 Teachers: Manage classrooms, generate AI-powered lessons (quizzes, text, etc.), and view advanced analytics with AI insights.
 Administrators: Oversee user management, system monitoring, and data troubleshooting via a hidden dashboard (local access only).

-The platform emphasizes modularity, multilingual support (Portuguese, English, Japanese), and a clean, modern UI.
+The platform emphasizes modularity, multilingual support (Portuguese, English, Japanese, Spanish, French, German, and Chinese), and a clean, modern UI.
 It uses Python (FastAPI) for the backend, TypeScript (React) for the frontend, PostgreSQL for the database, and Ollama for AI features, all configured via a config.yaml file.

 # Project Development Plan